bacongravy/emoji-favicon-cli/README.md

 - Creates a file named `favicon.ico` at the destination.
 - Presents an interactive emoji browser if the the emoji name is not provided.
-- Uses `github` as the default provider.
+- Uses `iamcal` as the default provider.
 - Uses `.` as the default destination.

 Some providers support returning images from multiple different vendors.
 To choose a specific vendor append its name to the provider name with a dot, e,g. `emojiii.apple`.
 If a vendor is not specified then the default vendor for the provider is used.